UK/Kenya

 Hay Festival and NBO LitFest

-Launched by Book Bunk in 2021, NBO LitFest has fast become a standout event on the international literary calendar—celebrating free expression, cultural exchange, and bold storytelling.
-In 2025, the festival enters an exciting new chapter through a partnership with the Hay Festival to co-design dynamic programmes in Wales and Nairobi that will bring readers, writers and thought leaders together to celebrate and inspire different views and perspectives.
+Launched by Book Bunk in 2021, NBO LitFest has fast become a standout event on the international literary calendar - celebrating free expression, cultural exchange and bold storytelling.
+In 2025, the festival entered an exciting new chapter through a partnership with the Hay Festival to co-design dynamic programmes in Wales and Nairobi that brought readers, writers and thought leaders together to celebrate and inspire different views and perspectives.

-Taking place between 22 May –1 June 2025, the Hay Festival includes the participation of a Kenyan historian and digital humanities scholar, Chao Tayiana Maina, and award-winning Kenyan poet Ngartia Kimathi.
+Held between 22 May –1 June 2025, the Hay Festival included the participation of Kenyan historian and digital humanities scholar, Chao Tayiana Maina and award-winning Kenyan poet Ngartia Kimathi.

-This year’s NBO Litfest returns from 26 to 29 June with four vibrant days of conversation, creativity, and connection.
-The 2025 edition brings together over 60 writers, poets, artists, thinkers, and educators from across Africa and around the world for a programme of 43 sessions that promise to spark new ideas and perspectives.
+This year’s NBO Litfest took place from 26 to 29 June with four vibrant days of conversation, creativity and connection.
+The 2025 edition brought together over 60 writers, poets, artists, thinkers and educators from across Africa and around the world for a programme of 43 sessions that aimed to spark new ideas and perspectives.

 Centred on the theme Exploring Alternative Knowledge Systems, the festival invites us to rethink how we learn, share, and imagine beyond the usual ways of knowing.